svera/doric/README.md

         go func() {
             defer func() {
 			    close(input)
-		    }()
+                // events channel will be closed when game is over }()
             for ev := range events{
                 if ev.ID == columns.EventScored {
                     // Do whatever
                 }
                 if ev.ID == columns.EventUpdated {
                     // Do whatever
                 }
                 if ev.ID == columns.EventRenewed {
                     // Do whatever
                 }
             }
     	}()